Shortlisted by judging panel. Shortlisted entries opened for public voting.

 The judging panel will have no access to identifying information about the entrant.
 The judging panel will view all entries and shortlist according to the process for each category.
 The decisions of the judging panel will be final.

 Overall prizes will be awarded as per the Category Overview.
-Winners will be announced on August 28 for Young Minds Young Dreams and October 1 for all other categories.

 Spot prizes will be awarded by the Ministry of Education as entries are received.